CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ```
 ./gym-basic/gym_basic/envs/main.py
 ```
 Creation and definition of the kitchen environment.
-This is where the take_action, transition and get_reward functions are implemented.